 That’s not enough?
 When I save any e-mail to my list, it gives me a lot more data!

-As can be seen in the above screenshot, the list shows me a more precise location of the person, industry of the company, employee size, and even its LinkedIn page!
+As can be seen in the above screenshot, the list shows me more information about the company, such as headquarter location, the industry of the company, the employee size, and even its LinkedIn page!

 All you need is a CSV file with a person’s name, company name, or domain/website address.